Almost-monochromatic sets and the chromatic number of the plane: Further problems and concluding remarks

 \subsection{Acknowledgements.}

-We thank Konrad Swanepoel for helpful suggestions on improving the presentation of the paper, and the participants of the Polymath16 project for discussions and consent to publish these related results that were obtained `offline' and separately from the main project.
+We thank Konrad Swanepoel, Peter Allen and an anonymous referee for helpful suggestions on improving the presentation of the paper, and the participants of the Polymath16 project for discussions and consent to publish these related results that were obtained `offline' and separately from the main project.